 - ¾ – 1 cup Sugar powdered (I used less than 1 cup)

 - ⅛ – ¼ tsp Cardamom Seeds powdered

 - ⅓ cup Clarified Butter or as needed to shape the laddu

 - This step is optional.
 Wash dal and put in colander or a strainer to drain the water.
-Can also put on a kitchen towel to let the dal dry a bit.
+Ypu can also place it on a kitchen towel to let the dal dry a bit.

 - Dry roast moong dal on medium to medium high flame until dal turns light brown.
 Use a nonstick pan if washing the dal and the dal is wet.